Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 to do it once a week.
 Some people like Michael may have to do it every three days.

-G:So, it’s butter, dairy cream.
+G: So, it’s butter, dairy cream.
 Is it coconut cream too?

 A: Yeah, coconut cream. three tbsp. of each.
 You can do it without the coconut cream, but the coconut cream helps moves things a little better.